The Secret Policeman's Ball: 2008 – The Secret Policeman's Ball 2008

 In July 2008, Amnesty announced that it would present another show to be titled The Secret Policeman's Ball 2008.
 Like its immediate predecessor, the show was a single-night event at London's Royal Albert Hall which took place on Saturday 4 October 2008.

 The majority of the performers were again British (or UK-based) and not well known outside Great Britain, (one Canadian comedian Russell Peters and one American comedian Kristen Schaal were involved).
-There were contradictory announcements about the cast list for the show, with one "finalised line-up" for the event announced on Amnesty's webpage and a different "finalised cast list" announced by the event's broadcaster Channel Four indicating a lack of coordination between the two wings of the production.
+There were contradictory announcements about the cast list for the show, with one "finalised line-up" for the event announced on Amnesty's webpage and a different "finalised cast list" announced by the event's broadcaster Channel 4 indicating a lack of coordination between the two wings of the production.

 The show included appearances from Frank Skinner, Alan Carr, Graham Norton, Sean Lock, Kristen Schaal, Fearne Cotton, Matt Berry, Katherine Parkinson, Mitchell and Webb, Jason Manford, Shappi Khorsandi, Russell Howard, Katy Brand, Tim Minchin, Sarah Millican, Kayvan Novak, Meera Syal, Shaun Williamson, Sharon Horgan, Nick Mohammed, Dan Clark, David Armand, Eddie Izzard, Ed Byrne, Deborah Meaden, Jon Culshaw, Gok Wan, and Mike Fenton Stevens.
 Additionally, Keane and Razorlight gave musical performances while Russell Peters appeared via video-tape.

-The three-hour event was video-taped and a 95-minute television version was broadcast the following day on Britain's Channel Four.
+The three-hour event was video-taped and a 95-minute television version was broadcast the following day on Channel 4 (UK).
 There was also a "cinecast" in which the event was shown live in 35 cinemas in major British cities in addition to four cinemas in Australia and cinemas in six of Canada's thirteen provinces and territories.
 The Cineplex cinema chain made the film available on 50 of its 1,317 screens.